ayalpinkus/shinglejs/node/README.txt

 Or install like you would install any other deamon process.

-Don't forget: in your frontend, use the host:port/uri sepcified in the config file.
+Don't forget: in your frontend, use the host:port/uri specified in the config file.

+NOTE
+- you can run multiple instances for different graphs (different config files)
+- make sure each mapServer instance runs on a different port, a port which is not yet in use on your server